Kru7h5/NaturalLanguageProcessing_TripAdvisor_hotelReview/README.md

 where the ID was 154922- corresponding to British Columbia.
 __________________________________________
 ## Exploration1 - Vader score vs ground score:
-> Ground score: refers to the a binary score of "positive" or "negative" experience. <br>
+> - Ground score: refers to the a binary score of "positive" or "negative" experience. <br>
-> Vader score: refers to the score assigned to the text review.
+> - Vader score: refers to the score assigned to the text review.
 NLTK's ``` SentimentIntensityAnalyzer() ``` tool was used to assign sentiment scores to each of the reviews.
 Each review has a "compound score", "positive", "negative" and "neutral" score.
 Please refer to <a href="https://www.nltk.org/api/nltk.sentiment.html">NLTK-Sentiment analysis</a> to read more on the scoring process.
 __________________________________________
 ## Exploration2 - Frequency Analysis:
 Retrieving the top-k words used in a positive review vs the top-k words used in a negative review.
 Induvidual words without context offered little insight into the reviews or provided any valuable feedback on the performance of the hotels.
 This was treated as a good starting point for further exploration in phrase analysis and MI(mututal information) and PMI (pointwise mutual information)
 __________________________________________
 ## Exploration3 - Language processing:
 A pipeline was constructed so that the raw reviews could be fed into the pipeline and the resulting dataframe would contain reviews with scores attached to the popular identified phrases.
 A list of the top-k phrases were also retrieved along with the number of occurances for visual inspection.
-> Chunking: <br> A chunking string was used to primarily concentrate on nouns and adjectives.
+> - Chunking: <br> A chunking string was used to primarily concentrate on nouns and adjectives.
 The `RegexpParser` of the NLTK library was used for the chunker to perform POS tagging.
-for more grammatical extraction: <a href="https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html">Part-of-speech tags</a>
+for more grammatical extraction: <a href="https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html">Part-of-speech tags</a> <br>
-> Stop words: <br> NLTK corpus for stop words was used to identify and remove stop words.
-Length of words was also taken into account to extract only useful words.
+> - Stop words: <br> NLTK corpus for stop words was used to identify and remove stop words.
+Length of words was also taken into account to extract only useful words. <br>
-> Stemming and lemmatization: <br> `nltk.WordNetLemmatizer()` and ` nltk.stem.porter.PorterStemmer()` were used to perform stemming and lemmatization.
+> - Stemming and lemmatization: <br> `nltk.WordNetLemmatizer()` and ` nltk.stem.porter.PorterStemmer()` were used to perform stemming and lemmatization.
 __________________________________________
 ## Exploration3 - Mutual Information:
 The mutual information score for popular phrases were calculated in the `getMI` function using the `metrics.mutual_info_score` function from the `sklearn` library.
 This information was then used to compare to the PMI (pointwise mutual information) score to understand the difference.